Ontario Society for the Prevention of Cruelty to Animals

 Finances

-Ontario Society for the Prevention of Cruelty to Animals received total donations of $15.8m in F2022.
-Administrative costs are 21% of revenues (excluding investment income) and fundraising costs are 13% of donations.
-This means that for every dollar donated, 66 cents are available for programs.
-This is just inside Ci’s reasonable range for overhead spending.
+Ontario Society for the Prevention of Cruelty to Animals received $17.4m in donations, a 10% increase from $15.8m in 2022.
+In 2023, OSPCA also received $1.0m in government funding.
+Administrative costs are 18% of revenue and fundraising costs are 13% of donations.
+Overhead costs are 32% meaning that for every dollar donated, 68 cents are available for programs.
+In 2023, program costs of $12.3m were 53% of total revenue.

 Financial Review